Shung1t3/csc208/ch.1/Chapter0Notes.md

-## Finding if Converse is true or false and is uses
+## Finding if Converse is true or false and its uses
 This quote helps demonstratehow to prove the converse:
 >Note that to demonstrate that the converse (an implication) is false, we provided an example where the hypothesis